energy-savings-scheme/openfisca_guide/README.md

 The way you'd write the above formula, is something like this:

 ```

+class is_salary_1000_or_above(Variable):
+    value_type = bool
+    etc etc

     def formula(buildings, period, parameters):
+        salary = buildings('salary_value', period)
-    condition_energy_savings = buildings('energy_savings', period) < 1000
+        condition_salary_above_1000 = (salary < 1000)
-    return energy_savings * 200
+        return condition_salary_above_1000
 ```

-What happens in this case is for every case where condition_energy_savings is True (i.e. the value for energy_savings is less than 1000), it'll assign the value 1 to condition_energy_savings.
-If it's False (i.e. more than 1000), it'll assign the value 0 to condition_energy_savings.
+What happens in this case is for every case where condition_salary_above_1000 is True (i.e. the value for salary is less than 1000), it'll assign the value 1 to condition_salary_1000_or_above.
+If it's False (i.e. 1000), it'll assign the value 0 to condition_salary_1000_or_above.
+Because it's then returning that variable, it means the overall variable, "is_salary_1000_or_above", will be True or False depending on what that value is.

 This means you can then use the Numpy function where to handle these test cases:

 ```
 def formula(buildings, period, parameters):
-    condition_energy_savings = buildings('energy_savings', period) < 1000
+    condition_energy_savings = buildings('salary_value', period) >= 1000
-    return where(condition_energy_savings, 1000, 200)
+    return where(condition_energy_savings, "salary is $1000 or above", "salary is less than $1000")
 ```

-So in this example, if condition_energy_savings is True, it'll return the value 1000 - if it's False, it'll return 200.
+So in this example, if condition_energy_savings is True, it'll return the text string "salary is $1000 or above" - if it's False, it'll return "salary is less than $1000".
 Easy!

 Of course, you can do lots of interesting things with these condition structures.
 Below is a short list, demoed through examples:

 - condition_is_gas_saving_activity = (gas_saved_more_than_zero * activity_uses_gas) - using * in this formula means that both gas_saved_more_than_zero AND activity_uses_gas must be True for is_gas_saving_activity to be True (you can't multiply by zero)

-- condition_has_facial_hair = (has_moustache + has_beard) - using + in this formula means that either has_moustache or has_beard must be true for the condition has_facial_hair to be true
+- condition_has_facial_hair = (has_moustache + has_beard) - using + in this formula means that either has_moustache or has_beard must be true for the condition has_facial_hair to be true.
+Booleans work as 0 or 1 (false or true) - if you go highrr than 1 it'll just assign the value of 1.

 - condition is_in_europe = not(is_in_america) - you can use not() to return a negation of a value.
 If a location is in America it can't be in Europe, so if is_in_america is True, is_in_europe will always be False.
 (US Army Bases don't count.)